PDF format of Home assemblies Info - link

 We can certainly picture the True Church of God as a flock, isn’t that what Jesus Christ showed us?
 He said, “I am the good Shepherd, and know My sheep, and am known of Mine.”
 He said in John 10:14,27,28 these encouraging and comforting words, precious they are to be sure as we face the Great Falling Away of these Last Days:

 POINT 5.
-How can two or three
+How can two

 or more get started?